mzinzun/quantumAuto/README.md

         - Set appointment status to "canceled" : "PUT"  appointments/:id/cancel/
         - Set appointment status to "finished" : "PUT"  appointments/:id/finish/

-- Models
+- Models - fields are self explainitory unless noted otherwise
     + Technician Model:
         - First Name
         - Last Name
         - Employee Id

     + Appointment Model:
-        - Date Time -
+        - Date Time
-        - Reason -
+        - Reason - Reason for Appointment
-        - Status
+        - Status - "created" is default, can toggle "finished" or "cancelled" on button click.
-        - Vin - not neccassarily unique
+        - Vin - Customers vin and not necessarily unique
         - Customer
-        - VIP
+        - VIP - Ff Appointment Model Vin matches AutomobileVO Vin customer is VIP - which manifests as a border around Appointment    ticket in Appointment List.
         - Technician - is a foreign Key and has a related name of appointment

     + AutomobileVO Model : This is populated from the Inventory API via a Poller.
 Poller runs every 60 seconds and grabs any automobiles from Inventory and using the AutomobileVO model.
-        - Vin - unique
+        - Vin
         - Sold

 - Special Features:

     + VIP :

         - If the VIN number of a scheduled appointment matches the VIN of an AutomobileVO the appointment is marked as a VIP.
-This is shown in the appointment
+This is shown in the appointment list as a field as well as a gold border around the appointment ticket.

-Explain your models and integration with the inventory microservice, here.
+    + Appointment Status :

+        - Each appointment in the list of appointments has a button that allows a service concierge to "cancel" the appointment, or to mark the appointment as "finished".
+When a service appointment is canceled or finished, it no longer shows up in the list of appointments.
+All Appointments will appear on the Service history page while Appointments only with the status "created" will appear on the Appointment List

 ## Sales microservice